 Practical training that can immediately be put to use with dramatic increases in productivity.
 Contact us for full details of our four half-day courses or visit our Excel Training page

-NEW - Download this handy one-page guide to Excel's If function, CountIf function and SumIf function
+Download this handy one-page guide to Excel's If function, CountIf function and SumIf function:

-NEW - Download this handy one-page guide to Excel's vlookup function
+Download this handy one-page guide to Excel's vlookup function:

 If you work in HR or Learning and Development, download the demo version of our Course Management System.
 It's a macro-driven Excel workbook which enables you to easily set up, implement and manage your company's training programme.